21 Back Exercises at Home for Bigger & Stronger Back

 • Do not allow your butt to sag.
 Flex your tummy, squeeze your butt cheeks, and keep your body stiff from your head to your toe.

 • Do not allow your elbows to flail.
-Grab the bar with your hands slightly closer together and keeping your elbows at an angle to your body, similar to doing a bench-press.
+Grab the bar with your hands slightly closer together, keeping your elbows at an angle to your body like doing a bench press.

 • Make sure you go down completely.
-Lower your body and ensure the arms are extended and raise your body until you touch the chest touches the bar.
+Lower your body and ensure the arms are extended, and raise your body until you touch the chest and the bar.

 18. Chin Up